Democrats hope to dodge special election runoff

 The so-called jungle primary requires a majority vote for the winner – not easy with 20 names on the ballot.

-The math and conventional wisdom says a January runoff is likely but Raphael Warnock’s backers are crossing their fingers hoping Democratic voters will give him a fifty percent plus one majority in the race.
+The math and conventional wisdom says a January runoff is likely but Raphael Warnock’s backers are crossing their fingers hoping Democratic voters will give him a 50% plus one majority in the race.
 That would avoid a runoff.

 Warnock is the Democrat who has won funding and support from the Democratic establishment.
 He tops all the polls in the US Senate special election.